-2. CSU Systemwide Requirements
+2.2 CSU Systemwide Requirements

-1. General Education Requirements
+2.2.1 General Education Requirements

+a.
+CSU campus GE requirements shall conform to the requirements established in this executive order and shall not exceed the requirements for 39 lower-division and 9 upper-division semester-units (or quarter-unit equivalent) in the defined GE Areas.

+- b.
+A baccalaureate candidate who has not completed either the IGETC or UC-campus pattern specified in Article 2 shall complete the CSU General Education Breadth requirements described in Article 4, Subsections A through E, totaling a minimum of 48 semester units or equivalent quarter units. - c.
+Subsequent to a change of major, the student shall not be subject to different or additional GE requirements solely to address CSU GE requirements already satisfied.

+2.2.2 Minimum Grades

 - a.
-CSU campus GE requirements shall conform to the requirements established in this policy and shall not exceed the requirements for 39 lower-division and 9 upper-division semester-units (or quarter-unit equivalent) in the defined GE Areas, except as described in Article 4, Area B. - b.
-A baccalaureate candidate who has not completed either the IGETC or UCcampus pattern specified in Article 2 shall complete the CSU General Education Breadth requirements described in Article 4, Subsections A through F, totaling a minimum of 48 semester units or equivalent quarter units. - Subsequent to a change of major, the student shall not be subject to different or additional GE requirements solely to address CSU GE requirements already satisfied.

-2. Minimum Grades

-- a.
-A grade of C- or better is required in each CSU or transfer course in written communication in the English language (A2), oral communication in the English language (A1), critical thinking (A3), and mathematics/quantitative reasoning (B4).
-(Title 5 Sections 40803, 40804, 40804.1). - b.
-Each CSU campus shall establish the minimum grades for satisfactory completion of remaining general education breadth courses, subject to reciprocity requirements specified in Section 5.6 of this EO.
+A grade of C- or better is required in each CSU or transfer-course in written communication in the English language (A2), oral communication in the English language (A1), critical thinking (A3), and mathematics/quantitative reasoning (B4).
+(Title 5 Sections 40803, 40804, 40804.1). - Each CSU campus shall establish the minimum grades for satisfactory completion of remaining general education breadth courses, subject to reciprocity requirements specified in Section 5.6 of this EO.

-3. Upper-Division Requirement
+2.2.3 Upper-Division Requirement